 4 of Our Favorite Things To Do in Connecticut in the Fall

-Enjoy the Connecticut Fall Foliage
+Take Advantage of Connecticut Fall Foliage

-A local favorite thing to do in Connecticut in the fall is to enjoy some leaf peeping.
-Many people like to drive up to Litchfield County to enjoy the colors of the leaves changing.
+One of the locals’ favorite things to do in Connecticut in the fall is to enjoy some leaf peeping!
+New England is one of the best places in the country to watch the leaves change, after all.
+Many people like to begin their adventure in Greenwich, then drive up to Litchfield County.
 The Merritt Parkway is another one of the top Connecticut fall foliage driving routes.
-This historic limited-access parkway is located in Fairfield County and is known for its scenic layout.
+This historic limited-access parkway is located in Fairfield County and is known for its scenic landscape, especially in the cooler months.
 The Merritt, as it’s known locally, runs from the New York state line in Greenwich to the Housatonic River in Stratford.
-If you’d like to stay local, just driving around town to see Greenwich mansions surrounded by the fall foliage is a fun fall activity.
+If you’d like to stay in town, just joyriding past Greenwich mansions surrounded by fall colors is a great way to spend an afternoon.

-Attend Fall Events
+Attend Some Festive Fall Events

-There are many annual events that happen in Connecticut in the fall.
-The Bruce Museum Outdoor Arts Festival is a tradition locals and visitors look forward to every year.
-This two-day celebration features artists showcasing and selling their artwork.
-Browse paintings, drawings, prints, sculptures, mixed-media pieces, and photography while speaking with the artists.
-There are plenty of different fall festivals in CT, including the Bridgeport Harvest Festival, which takes place just about 40 minutes outside of Greenwich.
+There are many annual events that take place in Connecticut each fall.
+The Bruce Museum Outdoor Arts Festival is a tradition locals and visitors alike anticipate.
+This 2-day event celebrates local artists and showcases their work.
+Browse paintings, drawings, prints, sculptures, mixed-media pieces, and photography as you get to know the artists.
+You may even fall in love with one of their masterpieces!

 Want more options?
 There are several different fall festivals in CT to attend.
 Another one of our favorites is the Bridgeport Harvest Festival, which takes place 40 minutes northeast of Greenwich.